dominiquejohnsonwr/CultureCrafts/README.md

 - _To build functionality that allows users to make purchases from the website._
 - _To incorporate an order history component that keeps track of user purchases and sales._
 - _Implement a search feature that allows users to search by user and/or by product._
+- _Implement a "similar items" feature from the product details page._

 ---